ThatClyde/Simple_BlackJack/README.md

-# Simple_BlackJack
+Simple_BlackJack
+- requires python 3+

-A simple blackjack program written as part of a python tutorial.
+A simple blackjack program written as part of a python tutorial: Problem Solving with Algorithms and Data Structures using Python by Bradley N. Miller, David L. Ranum which is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License..